 When a trusted representative breaches their fiduciary duty, it can harm your estate and, ultimately, your family.
 Disregarding your wishes after you die or become incapacitated is deeply unfair and can leave your family struggling for answers.
 When you experience such a loss, you may wonder how to sue for breach of fiduciary duty in Texas.
 To succeed with your claim, you need a lawyer experienced with such cases.
-The estate-planning team at The Law Offices of Kyle Robbins, PLLC, is here to help.
+The estate-planning team at Robbins Estate Law, PLLC, is here to help.
 Contact us today.

 What Is a Breach of Fiduciary Duty?

 During estate planning, you will often appoint a fiduciary to manage your affairs if you become incapacitated, to administer your will after you die, or to hold your property in a trust.
 Once you appoint a fiduciary, they have a fiduciary duty to manage your finances or property for your benefit.
 If your fiduciary acts in a way that is contrary to your interests, you have a legal right to recovery.
 To establish a breach of fiduciary claim in Texas, you must prove four factors, including:

 - The person owed you a fiduciary duty;